DiceTechnology/dice-fairlink/README.md

 ## How does dice-fairlink solve this problem ?
 dice-fairlink does not require using the Aurora cluster read only endpoint.
 Instead, it keeps a list of addresses for every `available` read replica of a given cluster.
-On the clint application (through a connection pool or otherwise) requests a connection to the jdbc driver, dice-fairlink selects the next `available` read replica and delegates the actual establishing of the connection to the underlying jdbc driver (see usage examples).
+When the client application (through a connection pool or otherwise) requests a connection to the jdbc driver, dice-fairlink selects the next `available` read replica and delegates the actual establishing of the connection to the underlying jdbc driver (see usage examples).
-The frequency with which this list is refresh is configurable.
+The frequency with which this list is refreshed is configurable (see driver parameters).
 In the current version, dice-fairlink does not dynamically mark replicas as faulty, or try to despatch connections taking into account how busy each replica is.
-It simply returns the read replica that hasn't been returned longer ago (round-robin).
+It simply returns the read replica that hasn't been returned for longer (round-robin).

 # Installation